troperville

 • "No missile pony for you."

 • That One Boss: Asha, the second time you fight him.
-While having ludicrously low Hit Points, even lower than you, he teleports around like crazy, dodges every attack except the shotgun and the buster gun, which he considers it cowardly to dodge, and constantly attacks you with his Laser Blade as well as spamming his Plasma Cannon.
+He only has 10 Health, but he teleports around like crazy, dodges every attack except the Shotgun and the Buster Gun, which he considers it cowardly to dodge, and constantly attacks you with his Laser Blade as well as spamming his Plasma Cannon all over the place.
 Fortunately, he's a Skippable Boss on Normal, Hard and Extreme difficulties.
 Unfortunately, he's not skippable on Ultimortal.
-That in itself is half the reason Ultimortal is harder than Extreme.
-Oh, and he's harder too.
+That in itself is half the reason Ultimortal is harder than Extreme, and he gets a massive boost to his speed on this difficulty too.

 • Ugly Cute: Annihilators.
 Hell, there's an Annihilator plushie in the game.

-• The Woobie: Iji, and to a lesser extent, the Diary Writer.
+• The Woobie: Iji, and to a lesser extent, Wak Torma (the Tasen diary writer).

 Tropes in the webcomic: